koedasha/hotpages/README.md

 bin/gen
 ```

 By default, the output is written to the `_site` directory in the current directory.
-Deploy those files to a CDN or other static host to serve the site.

 ## Edit Web Pages